Hot weather and heat warnings

 As defined by Ontario's Ministry of Health, heat warnings are issued when there are 2 or more consecutive days of:

-- Daytime maximum temperatures are expected to reach 31°C or warmer and overnight temperatures are 20°C or warmer.
+- Daytime maximum temperatures are expected to reach 31 C or higher and overnight temperatures are 20 C or higher.

-- Humidex values that are expected to reach 40 or higher.
+- Humidex values that are expected to reach 40 C or higher.

 Extended heat warnings are issued when heat warnings last for 3 or more days.